 Tourists marvel at it, but Chicagoans just smile.
-In the north Loop area sometimes when the wind is blowing just right, the air is filled with the delicious, delightful aroma of chocolate.
-It’s not magic, it’s simply Blommer Chocolate Company cranking up its production line and brightening everyone’s mood.
+In the north Loop at certain times of the day, if the wind blows just right, the air fills with the delicious, delightful aroma of chocolate.
+It’s not magic, it’s simply Blommer Chocolate Company’s production line briefly brightening everyone’s mood.

 - How is chocolate actually made?

 - What’s the real distinction between dark and milk chocolate?
 And what’s up with “white” chocolate?

 - Why does it sometimes turn a grayish color?

 - What’s the role of emulsifiers and incompatible fats?

 - What are the findings of all those health studies done on chocolate?

 Illinois Science Council is partnering with the Peggy Notebaert Nature Museum to offer one of our most popular programs about the chemistry of things we care about (and perhaps keep a stash in a our desk drawer).
 This unique workshop on the Chemistry of Chocolate will be led by Dr. Shelby Hatch, chemistry faculty at Northwestern University, and Melissa Tisoncik, R&D Specialist with Blommer Chocolate Company.
 You’ll do hands-on experiments with chocolate-y goodness and there will definitely be tasting opportunities.
 Plus, there will be a trivia quiz with prizes!